perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 # RPC Node config for Equinix Metal

-IMPORTANT: This guide is specifically for Equinix Machines from the Solana Reserve pool accessed throught he Solana Foudnation Server Program. https://solana.foundation/server-program
+IMPORTANT: This guide is specifically for Equinix Machines from the Solana Reserve pool accessed through he Solana Foundation Server Program. https://solana.foundation/server-program

+You must be running Ubuntu 20.04

 So you have your shiny new beast of a server.
 Let's make it a Shadow Operator RPC.